clojure/clojurescript/readme.txt

 Sample applications found in ./sample

+A "Quick Start" guide is available at https://github.com/clojure/clojurescript/wiki/Quick-Start

-More information can be found on the ClojureScript wiki located at http://github.com/clojure/clojurescript/wiki/
+More information can be found on the ClojureScript wiki located at https://github.com/clojure/clojurescript/wiki/